ILIAS-eLearning/ILIAS/templates/Readme.md

 At the point of writing, it does require modification to be recognized as a custom System Style as outlined later in this document.

-### Access available Skins and Styles through Frontend
+### Access available skins and Styles through Frontend

 1. Navigate to "Administration -> Layout and Styles" of you ILIAS Installation.
 2. In a table you see all available System Styles.